DanaMW/PowerShell-TuneUp/BinMenu/README.md

 Update: Created a BinMenu Settings Manager.
 All settings of BinMenu can be set changed or removed from it.
     I created it as a function but in its own file for now key Z from bunmenu to use it.
 Update: Menuadds "0" now removes them from the menu as it should.
 "1" puts them back if you have any.
+UpDate: Changed the JSON config format for faster readng (Cant use new menu or settings manageunless you change).
+Finished the BinMenu Settings manager.
+ALL settings can be edited from the settings manager.
 ```
 <img src="/img/ShowBinMenu.png" alt="BinMenu"/>